distribution/distribution/docs/content/spec/auth/token.md

 - Registry clients which can understand and respond to token auth challenges returned by the resource server.
-- An authorization server capable of managing access controls to their resources hosted by any given service (such as repositories in a Docker Registry).
+- An authorization server capable of managing access controls to their resources hosted by any given service (such as repositories in a Distribution Registry).
-- A Docker Registry capable of trusting the authorization server to sign tokens which clients can use for authorization and the ability to verify these tokens for single use or for use during a sufficiently short period of time.
+- A Distribution Registry capable of trusting the authorization server to sign tokens which clients can use for authorization and the ability to verify these tokens for single use or for use during a sufficiently short period of time.